Community Herbalism Course

 Throat Spray

-Instructors, Liz Philbrick, CCH, Wild Rose Health & Amber Graziano
+Instructors, Liz Philbrick, CCH, Wild Rose Health & Christine Olanio, CCH, Generative Cycles

 HERBS:

-Cramp bark, Motherwort, Dong Quai, Raspberry leaf, Vitex berry, Horsetail, Uva Ursi, Hibiscus, St. John's Wort, Maca, Red Clover, Black Cohosh, Peony root, Saw Palmetto, Nettle Root, Pine Pollen revisit hepatic, nervine and nutritive herbs.
+Cramp bark, Motherwort, Dong Quai, Raspberry leaf, Vitex berry, Horsetail, Uva Ursi, Hibiscus, St. John's Wort, Maca, Red Clover, Black Cohosh, Peony root, revisit hepatic, nervine and nutritive herbs.

 This class will focus on kitchen herbal recipes that support the body as we transition to winter.
 There are many ways to integrate herbs into everyday life and kitchen herbal recipes show us how to nourish and support our well-being throughout the year while also tasting delicious.